mattmakai/mattmakai.com/source/content/posts/141015-web-api-learning.rst

 but the links listed here are programming language agnostic.

 These links go along with my
-`Web APIs, Exponential Growth and You <http://www.mattmakai.com/presentations/2014-apis-exponential-growth-you-iowa-conf.html>`_ talk.
+`Web APIs, Exponential Growth and Your Career <http://www.mattmakai.com/presentations/2014-qcon-web-apis-career.html>`_ talk.

 Web and API Fundamentals